Koudocko/REMS/residence/README.md

 # Overview of Residence

 ## Directory Structure
 The Residence directory is composed by three sub directories, **arduino**, **client**, and **serial**.
+Only Client and Serial contain systemd unit files for startup (see **Arduino** for info on why it is not).

 ### Arduino
 In here is all the build files written in Arduino C to be compiled and uploaded to the Arduino board.
 There also exists a Dockerfile, purely for organization/isolation to startup the board with the executable.
+Only use this docker container to upload code to the Arduino, as it exits immediately after.

 ### Client
 The client directory contains a rust project with all the **.rs** files, alongside its own Dockerfile to build these files.